chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](../../LICENSE) file for details.

 ## Changelog

+### [0.10.1] - 2025-07-18

+- Improved
+  - Readme file will now be opened in embedded browser instead of system default browser

 ### [0.10.0] - 2025-07-18